ethicalabs-ai/.github/profile/README.md

 ## 🌈 Get Involved

-- **Explore the Projects**: Check out repositories like [kurtis](https://github.com/ethicalabs-ai/kurtis) and FlowerTune LLM Leaderboard contributions.
+- **Explore the Projects**: Check out repositories like [SkinCancerViT](https://github.com/ethicalabs-ai/SkinCancerViT) and [FlowerTune LLM Leaderboard](https://github.com/ethicalabs-ai/FlowerTune-LLM-Labs) contributions.
 - **Feedback Welcome**: Spot an issue or have suggestions?
 Open an issue and let’s collaborate!

 ---